Ravichandran (Kannada actor): 1991-2000: Career expansion and successful collaborations

-Ravichandran initially acted in and directed movies produced by his own banner, Eswari Productions.
-After Premaloka, he accepted acting offers from other producers.
-He has worked with leading directors of the Kannada film industry such as Rajendra Singh Babu and D. Rajendra Babu.
+Throughout the 1990s, Ravichandran expanded his career horizons by collaborating with different directors and most of the films released in this decade had musical score by Hamsalekha.
+He worked with leading directors such as P. Vasu, Rajendra Singh Babu, Om Sai Prakash and D. Rajendra Babu.
 His association with D. Rajendra Babu is very successful, resulting in several hits, including Naanu Nanna Hendthi (1985), Ramachaari (1991), Sriramachandra (1992), Annayya (1993) and Yaare Neenu Cheluve (1998).